 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of Our Lady of Mount Carmel and St Mary Magdalen. (see notes 3&11)
+1. Catholic looked after and previously looked after children. (see notes 2&3)

 &lt;sup>1 This is for admission to the school at the start of the school year in September and not for applications made in-year